 - The first NSC was celebrated on February 28, 1987.

 Theme-based science communication activities are carried out all over the country to mark the occasion.
 The Theme of the National Science Day 2020 is Women in Science.
 NSD 2020 Theme has been chosen for the purpose of increasing public appreciation of the scientific issues involved.

 - Sir Chandrasekhara Venkata Raman was born on 7 November 1888 at Trichy, Tamil Nadu.

 - On 28 February 1928, he started an experiment with K. S. Krishnan, what is now called the Raman Effects.
 Raman Effects are on Scattering of Light.

-- He won the 1930 Nobel Prize in Physics for “the scattering of light and for the discovery of the Raman effect“ and became first Asian and first non-white to receive any Nobel Prize in the sciences.
+- He won the 1930 Nobel Prize in Physics for “the scattering of light and for the discovery of the Raman effect“ and became the first Asian and first non-white to receive any Nobel Prize in the sciences.

-National Council for Science & Technology Communication (NCSTC), Department of Science and Technology (DST) acts as a nodal agency to support, catalyze and coordinate celebration of the National Science Day throughout the country in scientific institutions, research laboratories and autonomous scientific institutions associated with the Department of Science and Technology.
+National Council for Science & Technology Communication (NCSTC), Department of Science and Technology (DST) acts as a nodal agency to support, catalyze and coordinate the celebration of the National Science Day throughout the country in scientific institutions, research laboratories, and autonomous scientific institutions associated with the Department of Science and Technology.

 National Science Day every year focuses on a theme to motivate for the whole year that the last theme was on 2021 ” Future of STI: Impact on Education Skills and Work’.
 This year’s National Science Day 2022 theme is ‘Integrated Approach in S&T for Sustainable Future”.

 National Science Day: Significance